 Jeff Forrest is a partner in the San Diego office of Sheppard, Mullin, Richter & Hampton, LLP.
-He is a member of the Real Estate, Land Use and Environmental Practice Group and Chair of the firm's Imperial Valley Committee.
+He is a member of the Real Estate, Land Use and Environmental Practice Group and Team Leader of the firm's Imperial Valley Committee.

 Areas of Practice